Heat Shield Rattling on your 4Runner? Here is How You Fix it!

 Here you can see the fender washer put before the heat shield.

 Remove the old nuts (or not).
-This step is optional because I had very rusty nuts and I broke off some of the bolts trying to get the old rusted nut off.
-If you can get it off easily using some PB blaster or WD40, then it would be better to remove it.
-If you cannot then it is not an issue, and you can move on to the next step.
+This step is optional because I had very rusty nuts, and I broke off some of the bolts trying to get the old, rusted nut off.
+If you can get it off easily with some PB Blaster or WD-40, it would be better to remove it.
+If you cannot, then it is not an issue, and you can move on to the next step.

 Step 4.
 Secure Heat Shield w/ Fender Washers

 Now we are going to secure the heat shield using fender washers.
 If you could not get the old nut off, put a fender washer, then the heat shield, then another fender washer, and finally the nut.
-This will secure the heat shield tightly against the old nut, securing it.
+This will secure the heat shield tightly against the old nut.

-If you were able to get the old nut off, skip the first fender washer so you would just put the heat shield, a fender washer, and then the nut.
-When tightened down it shouldn’t move and should look something like this:
+If you were able to get the old nut off, skip the first fender washer and put the heat shield, a fender washer, and then the nut.
+When tightened down, it shouldn’t move and should look something like this:

-Note, getting to the bolt closest to the muffler is sort of difficult.
-I wasn’t able to get a ratchet there so I had to reach around the differential and use a small wrench and slowly turn the nut tightly.
+Note: Getting to the bolt closest to the muffler is difficult.
+I wasn’t able to get a ratchet there, so I had to reach around the differential and use a small wrench to turn the nut slowly and tightly.

 Final Thoughts

-This could happen on any of your heat shields including the one above the muffler, as well as the one above the front portion of the exhaust.
-While you’re under there it would be good to check those as well, as I had a bolt that had rusted out.
+This could happen on any of your heat shields, including the one above the muffler and the one above the front portion of the exhaust.
+While you’re under there, it would be good to check those as well, as I had a bolt that had rusted out.

-Also, some of you might be asking, couldn’t you just remove it?
-In my opinion, it’s probably there for a reason, and if it’s not too much money and effort then it is worth it to put it back.
+Also, some of you might be asking, ” Couldn’t you just remove it?
+In my opinion, it’s probably there for a reason, and if it’s not too much money or effort, it is worth putting it back.

 Hope this helped some of you solve this small issue cheaply and quickly.